51Degrees/documentation/src/concepts/data/elementdatakey.md

 # Structure

-**element data key** will always have a string name that is used as the key when storing the @elementdata within @flowdata.
+**Element data key** will always have a string name that is used as the key when storing the @elementdata within @flowdata.

-In addition, in strongly-typed languages such as Java and C# **element data key** will also contain the specific type of the @elementdata that it corresponds to.
+In addition, in strongly-typed languages such as Java and C#, **element data key** will also contain the specific type of the @elementdata that it corresponds to.
 This allows the @flowdata to return the @elementdata instance as the correct type.

-# Name conflicts
+# Name Conflicts

-The @Pipeline does not require that each @flowelements has a unique **element data key**.
-In fact, it is sometimes desirable that this is the case.
+The @Pipeline does not require that each @flowelement has a unique **element data key**.
+In fact, it is sometimes desirable for this to be the case.
 However, care must be taken to ensure that conflicting key names do not cause unexpected behavior or errors.